top of page

 Maria Montessori believed that a child's normal development is a series of small triumphs in independence.
 The classroom is prepared in such a way as to support these small steps while still allowing the child to focus on the ultimate goal of self-construction.
 The prepared environment offers a complete range of activities.

-The Pre-Primary Curriculim
+The Pre-Primary Curriculum

 Practical Life